adobe/aio-lib-state/README.md

   // do operations on state
 ```

-It's important to understand that in this cas, on every invocation a new State instance is created, meaning that operations will be only **eventually consistent** across invocations but **strongly consistent** within an invocation.
+It's important to understand that in this case, on every invocation a new State instance is created, meaning that operations will be only **eventually consistent** across invocations but **strongly consistent** within an invocation.

 Also note that reusing the State instance by storing it in a global variable outside of the main function would not ensure **strong consistency** across all invocations as the action could be executed in a separate Docker container.